 This lecture/demonstration course is a continuation of Radiographic Procedures I. The student will continue with an in depth study of the routine positions of the pelvic girdle, vertebral column, ribs, sternum, skull, facial bones and sinuses.
-Radiographic procedures of the urinary system, surgical radiography, and pediatrics.
+Radiographic procedures of the urinary system as well as mobile, surgical and pediatric radiography and Sterile Field managment.
 Demonstrations and competency testing procedures are conducted in the SMCC Radiographic Simulation Laboratory.